• Skip to primary navigation

 uncooked chops on white platter.

-• Bone in pork chops are usually my preference over boneless.
+• Bone- in pork chops are usually my preference over boneless.
 The chops turn out juicier and more flavorful, with less possibility of drying out.
+These are only about ½ inch thick and will cook in about 25-30 minutes.
+If you're chops are thicker, they will take up to 10 minutes longer.

 seared pork chops on platter.

-• Heat olive oil over medium heat in the Dutch Oven.
-Rub salt and pepper onto the chops and sear each side of the pork for 2 minutes.
+• Heat olive oil over medium-high heat in the pot.
+Rub salt and black pepper onto the chops and pan sear each side of the pork for 1 minute to golden brown.
+A lightly browned crust on the pork helps seal in the juices.
 Remove to platter.

 browned squash, tomatoes, onions, garlic in Dutch Oven.